jrbmercado/Dash/README.md

 # Dash
-An electronic management system for users to pay bridge tolls in the Bay Area.
+A simulation of an electronic management system for users to pay bridge tolls online.

 ## Purpose
 Developed for Software Engineering Group Project to demonstrate the following concepts: